MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Stop-Process.md

 **Stop-Process** works only on processes running on the local computer.

 On Windows Vista and later versions of the Windows operating system, to stop a process that is not owned by the current user, you must start Windows PowerShell by using the Run as administrator option.
-Also, you are prompted for confirmation unless you specify the *Force* parameter.
+Also, you are will not be prompted for confirmation unless you specify the *Confirm* parameter.

 ## EXAMPLES